20lives/dmote/doc/options-main.md

 The style of the wrist rest.
 Available styles are:

 - `threaded`: threaded fasteners connect the case and wrist rest.
-- `solid`: the case and wrist rest are one piece.
-This option is a work in progress.
+- `solid`: the case and wrist rest are joined together by `tweaks` as a single piece of plastic.

 ### Parameter `preview`